Likvido/Likvido.Kubesec/README.md

 This is the command to push secrets:
 ```
-confocto push <file> --context <kubectl-context-name> --secret <secret-name>
+kubesec push <file> --context <kubectl-context-name> --secret <secret-name>
 ```

 This is an example command that will push the secrets stored in the file `secret.env` to the cluster with the kubectl context name `staging-windows` using the secret name `sync-creditors`:
 ```
-confocto push secrets.env --context staging-windows --secret sync-creditors
+kubesec push secrets.env --context staging-windows --secret sync-creditors
 ```

 If you do not specify `--context`, then it will use whatever context is currently active in kubectl

 ## File header

-When you pull secrets using confocto and store them in a file, then it will include a file header looking something like this:
+When you pull secrets using kubesec and store them in a file, then it will include a file header looking something like this:
 ```
 #######################################
 # Context: staging-windows